 During your presentation (or while asking another question); go to the "Questions" button located in the toolbar.

 A window appears in which you can select any of your event's questions or create a new quick question.
-The available quick question formats are the poll, brainstorming, open question, and word cloud.
+The available quick question formats are the poll, brainstorming, timer, spin the wheel, open question, and word cloud.

 For the latter three, click on the format you want to use and the question will be created in a mere few seconds.